 Nothing can replace the regular reading of God’s word as our primary way to commune with Him.
 According to Pew Research, 60% of Christians wish they read the bible more—even though, on average, we have 4.4 bibles in our homes.
 Yet, only 25% read the bible four or more times a week.

-This is why we are rolling out what we’re calling #PRDX365.
-A reading plan for 2018, yes, but even more, a commitment together to pursue more intimacy with the Father through the Word and Spirit.
+One of the best ways to improve your time in the word is to commit to a bible reading plan.
+That’s where #prdx365 comes into play, our annual 365 day reading plan that synchronizes our reading of God’s word across the entire church.
+A reading plan for 2019, yes, but even more, a commitment together to pursue more intimacy with the Father through the Word and Spirit.
 It is two chapters a day—a book of the bible that we read through, and a Psalm or Proverb.

-The reading plan will be available to you on our official church app starting January 1, 2018—download it today!
-This way you can go to one spot to catch up on sermons, access the songs we sang on Sunday, and now join in on the reading plan.
+The reading plan is available to you on our official church app right now.
+This way you can go to one spot to catch up on sermons, access the songs we sang on Sunday, and join in on the reading plan.
 When you open the app, select Bible from the bottom menu and then Reading Plan.

 You may be thinking, “Can you give some tips on how to read my bible?”
 I’m glad you asked!